-- CPU can run in two modes: kernel mode and user mode - In kernel mode, CPU can execute all possible instructions, e.g. those directly interfacing with hardware, physical memory, etc. - In user mode, only a restricted set of instructions are available. - ⇒ Trying to execute a privileged instruction while CPU is in user mode results in an access violation - process crashes - As one might guess, kernel code runs in kernel mode and regular processes runs in user mode - \Rightarrow How to switch modes in a secure fashion?
+- CPU can run in two modes: kernel mode and user mode - In kernel mode, CPU can execute all possible instructions, e.g. those directly interfacing with hardware, physical memory, etc. - In user mode, only a restricted subset of instructions is available. - ⇒ Trying to execute a privileged instruction while CPU is in user mode results in an access violation - process crashes - As one might guess, kernel code runs in kernel mode and regular processes runs in user mode - ⇒ How to switch modes in a secure fashion?